 Shakespeare-aside, Cawdor Castle has a rich history as one of the homes of Clan Campbell since the 16th century.
 Today, it remains the official residence of the Dowager Countess Cawdor.

 12. Inveraray Castle

-Best for: pretending to be royalty like in Downton Abbey
+Best for: pretending to be lords and ladies like in Downton Abbey

 As you relax in the Inveraray Castle gardens on the shores of Loch Fyne, you’ll feel like you’ve arrived on the set of Downton Abbey.
 After a romantic picnic, spend the day exploring one of Scotland’s finest stately homes and admiring the rugged Highland scenery.

 Inside, you can explore highlights such as the Armoury Hall with 1,300 pieces of weaponry, or admire the French tapestries in the State Dining Room and Tapestry Drawing Room.

 You can also learn more about the Campbells as Inveraray Castle has been the residence of the Duke of Argyll, chief of Clan Campbell, since the 16th century.

 How many castles are there in Scotland?

 It’s estimated that there used to be over 3,000 castles in Scotland, but only about 1,500 stand today.

 That’s still plenty for you to choose from for your visit!
 The 12 mentioned above are only a guide, but there are so many more.
 Visit Duart Castle on the Isle of Mull or Craigievar Castle in Aberdeenshire, nicknamed the pink castle because of its unusual colouring.